makerdao/xdomain/forta-bots/No-Settle/README.md

 ## Description

-This bot detects when there are no `Settle` events emitted from the `TeleportJoin` contract for more than `DAYS_THRESHOLD` days.
+This bot detects when there are no `Settle` events on each domain emitted from the `TeleportJoin` contract for more than `DAYS_THRESHOLD` days.

 > The threshold can be configured in **src/utils.ts**, L5.